lenariem/motion_website/README.md

 * Vercel;
 * responsive for different devices;
 * 8 of 10 on https://bettercodehub.com/;
-* according PageSpeed Insights: desktop , mobile
+* according PageSpeed Insights: desktop 99 from 100, mobile 84 from 100

 ### User can:
 * watch the catalog;